-Stewart, a Republican, was the representative for Pennsylvania's 24th congressional district from 1891 to 1893.
+Stewart was the representative for Pennsylvania’s 24th congressional district and was a Republican.
+He served from 1891 to 1893.

 From Dec 1891 to Feb 1892, Stewart missed 21 of 29 roll call votes, which is 72.4%.
 This is much worse than the median of 34.2% among the lifetime records of representatives serving in Feb 1892.
 The chart below reports missed votes over time.